lueschem/edi/docs/config_management/plugins.rst

 doing the following tasks:

 - It removes the openssh server keys (they shall be unique per system).
-- It removes cached apt date to reduce the artifact footprint.
+- It removes cached apt data to reduce the artifact footprint.
 - It finalizes the proxy setup.
 - It sets the final hostname.